 § 420-4.1.
 Laying out site.

-A. The site and all buildings thereon should be designed so as to enhance the use of sustainable energy principles including the use of renewable energy (including solar energy, wind energy, and biofuels), the conservation of energy of all types, the limitation of carbon dioxide and other greenhouse gas production, and enhancement of carbon absorption from the atmosphere.
-The Board will consider tradeoffs in other areas when so doing will better accomplish these purposes.
+A. The site and all buildings thereon should be designed so as to enhance the use of sustainable energy principles, including the use of renewable energy (including solar energy, wind energy, and biofuels), the conservation of energy of all types, the limitation of carbon dioxide and other greenhouse gas production, and enhancement of carbon absorption from the atmosphere.
+The Board will consider trade-offs in other areas when so doing will better accomplish these purposes.

 B. Site/Building design shall preserve natural topography outside of the development footprint to reduce unnecessary land disturbance and to preserve natural drainage channels on the site.